Interlocking Backpropagation: Improving depthwise model-parallelism: Experiments

-Finally we investigated our method on training Transformer based models on language modeling tasks.
+Finally we investigated the performance of our method for training Transformer based models on language modelling tasks.
 The architecture we used largely follows the decoder only Transformer described in OpenAI's GPT-2 model \citep{radford2019language}, with the addition of the auxiliary classification networks used for calculating the local losses.
-See Appendix B.3 for auxiliary network and training details.
-In these experiments each component is made out of 6 Transformer blocks.
-We run experiments with networks comprised of 3 to 6 components.
-Each component was trained on a v3-8 TPU.
-We trained and evaluated the models with the One Billion Word Word Benchmark for Language Modeling \citep{lm1b}.
-Each Transformer block component has a dimensionality of 1024.
+See Appendix \ref{section:transformer_exp} for details.
+In these experiments each module is made out of 6 Transformer blocks.
+We run experiments with networks comprised of 3 to 6 modules.
+Each module was trained on a v3-8 TPU.
+We trained and evaluated the models with the One Billion Word Benchmark for Language Modelling \citep{lm1b}.
+Each Transformer block module has a dimensionality of 1024.
 We train with a max sequence length of 128, and a batch size of 1024.
-For the experiments in Figure~\ref{fig:train_accuracy_per_component}, we train for 1 epoch with the Adam optimiser; for the experiments in Figure~\ref{fig:time-versus-steps} we train for 192 hours (eight days).
-Test set perplexity for models trained with \nwise{1}, \nwise{2} interlocking, \nwise{3} interlocking and, \etoe backprop are visualised in Figure \ref{fig:train_accuracy_per_component}.
+For the experiments in Figure~\ref{fig:train_accuracy_per_component}, we train for one epoch with the Adam optimiser; for the experiments in Figure~\ref{fig:time-versus-steps} we train for 192 hours (eight days).
+We measure the performance of the models using perplexity, for which a lower value indicates better performance.
+Figure~\ref{fig:train_accuracy_per_component} shows the test set perplexity of models trained with \nwise{1}, \nwise{2} interlocking, \nwise{3} interlocking and, \etoe backpropagation.
 We can see that, unsurprisingly, \etoe greatly outperforms \nwise{1} training and the gap between them widens as we increase the size of the model.
-Interlocking backprop is able to make up much of the gap between \nwise{1} and \etoe, but unlike our observations in with CIFAR-10 and CIFAR-100, there is still a test perplexity gap between interlocking and \etoe backprop for a fixed number of training steps.
+Interlocking backpropagation is able to make up much of the gap between \nwise{1} and \etoe, but unlike our observations with CIFAR-10 and CIFAR-100, there is still a test perplexity gap between interlocking and \etoe backpropagation for a fixed number of training steps.

 In this real world setting we are able to substantially decrease the training time of these large models.
 The time per step for models of this size varies considerably based on the optimisation strategy used.
-Figure \ref{fig:train_accuracy_per_component} visualises the test set perplexity and the train step time for models of various sizes trained with \etoe, \nwise{1}, and \nwise{2} interlocking backprop. \nwise{2} interlocking backprop requires less than half the training step time of standard \etoe training, to achieve similar test perplexity for models with 4 components.
+Figure \ref{fig:train_accuracy_per_component} visualises the test set perplexity and the train step time for models of various sizes trained with \etoe, \nwise{1}, and \nwise{2} interlocking backpropagation. \nwise{2} interlocking backpropagation requires less than half the training step time of standard \etoe training, to achieve similar test perplexity for models with 4 modules.